 can find a model of sorts for today’s Wal-Mart superstores by looking

 back to the 1880s and early 1900s in East

 In those days, successful lumbermen decided that if their employees

 were to live and work in sawmill towns like Diboll,

 Keltys, Camden, Wiergate

 and Groveton, they

 needed a place to purchase life’s necessities.

 So they came up with the forerunners of today’s Wal-Mart: commissary

 stores.
 Under one roof the early lumber companies like Southern Pine

 Lumber Company and Wier Long Leaf Lumber Company provided everything

 from cornmeal to coffins.

 With a single visit, a sawmill worker and his family could cash a

 paycheck, buy the family’s groceries, pick up feed for their cows

 The commissary also became the center of the community.
 The prices

 were usually reasonable and in some sawmill towns employees paid for

 goods with tokens issued on wages earned.
 At first the tokens were

-metal and later became wax-coated coins of various denominations and colors.
+metal and later became wax-coated coins of various denominations and

-Depression in the1930s, T.L.L.
+During the Great Depression in the1930s, T.L.L.
 Temple kept many of

 on the payroll, even though they earned only a few dollars a day.
-They spent most

-cents for two pounds.
+beans, cornmeal and flour -- ten cents for two pounds.

 The availability of cheaply priced food was one of the reasons Temple

 kept his hands while other sawmills were losing men.

 the demolition of the Diboll